Zilliqa/delegated_staking/README.md

 0x7a0b7e6d24ede78260c9ddbd98e828b0e11a8ea2 "leavePool(bytes)" \
 0x92fbe50544dce63cfdcc88301d7412f0edea024c91ae5d6a04c7cd3819edfc1b9d75d9121080af12e00f054d221f876c
 ```
-using the private key that you used to deposit your node, the BLS public key of your node and the address of the staking pool's delegation contract.
-Note that your validator can't leave the staking pool as long as there are pending stake withdrawals.
-The following event emitted by the above transaction indicates whether it was successful or not:
+using the private key of your node's control address, your node's BLS public key and the address of the staking pool's delegation contract.
+Note that your validator can't leave the staking pool as long as there are pending stake withdrawals from its deposit.
+The following event emitted by the above transaction indicates whether the request was successful or not:
 ```solidity
 event ValidatorLeaving(bytes indexed blsPubKey, bool success);
 ```